104.1 Territory FM

 Territory FM is a community radio station based in Darwin, Australia.
 Territory FM broadcasts a broad range of adult contemporary rock and mainstream music from the Darwin City campus of Charles Darwin University.
 News is provided by Nine News between 6:00am and 10:00pm.
 Territory FM also has a long-standing media agreement with the Nine Network, broadcasting Nine News Darwin bulletins every weeknight, as well as updates from their newsroom in the afternoons.

 The station is broadcast on 104.1 FM in Darwin, Palmerston, and the surrounding areas.
-In 2016 Territory FM began broadcasting on the D.A.B+ platform with help from Community Radio Australia.
+In 2016 Territory FM began broadcasting on the DAB+ platform with help from Community Radio Australia.

 Current 2024 presenters include Greg Vincent, Steve Hooper, Matt Bern, Alice Cooper and Audrey Perets.

 Territory FM broadcast from the Casuarina Campus of CDU from 1981 to 2024.
 As of September 2024 Territory FM has built new digital studio's at CDU's City Campus.